Professional Etiquette for the Certified Nurse's Aide

 Courtesy Goes Both Ways

-Like parenting, being an adult caregiver can be a very rewarding job.
-It takes a special type of person to be an aide.
-In my experience, there are two types of aides;
+However, also like parenting, being a caregiver can be a very rewarding job.
+It takes a special type of person to be an aide, and in my experience, there are two types:

 - Those who do the job because they love the people they care for.